From A Wiki of Ice and Fire

-Dunk, later in life known as Ser Duncan the Tall, was a large man who grew up in Flea Bottom, who became the squire of a hedge knight, the companion of Aegon V, and later served as his Lord Commander of the Kingsguard under the name Ser Duncan the Tall.
-Nearly seven feet tall, Dunk has a humble personality and thinks of himself as thick-headed.
+Dunk, later in life known as Ser Duncan the Tall, was a large man who grew up in Flea Bottom, became the squire of a hedge knight, became the companion of Aegon V Targaryen, and later served as Aegon's Lord Commander of the Kingsguard under the name Ser Duncan the Tall.
+Nearly seven feet tall, Dunk had a humble personality and thought of himself as thick-headed.
 His early exploits are chronicled in the "Dunk and Egg" stories of The Hedge Knight, The Sworn Sword, The Mystery Knight.
 His personal arms were a green shooting star above an elm tree proper on sunset.

 Dunk's earliest memories were of living as a street urchin in the Flea Bottom slums of King's Landing, without any word or sight of either of his parents.
 His closest friends went by the names of Ferret, Rafe and Pudding.
 By his own admission, they were "little monsters" with Dunk himself worst of all.
 Sometimes they would sell or even dump pieces of meat of dubious origin to the local pot shops that made the bowls of brown.
 Ser Arlan of Pennytree took Dunk as a squire and raised him from a youth.
 Arlan's humble optimism made a positive impression on Dunk, though his gentle chiding of "Dunk the Lunk" damaged his self-confidence.
 The two of them would ride together until the death of Ser Arlan, travelling and selling their services as hedge knights usually do, without ever passing through Pennytree.
 Dunk never knew either of his parents, though he believes that he is probably a bastard with a thief for a father.
 He had hoped to someday go to the North and eventually the Wall and perhaps meet some tall stranger that might turn out to be his father, but that never happened.